stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

 Okay.
-We'll resolve that the next time me or Tim are in--
+We'll resolve that the next time me or Tim... are in...

 #### BEN